semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

 1. Create a new workspace variable by entering **PAT** into the **Name** field, and then paste the workspace access token in the **Value** field.
 1. Enable the **Secured** option, and then click **Add**.

+Create and add a `SEMGREP_APP_TOKEN` to establish the communication betweeen your workspace and Semgrep Cloud Platform by following these steps:

+1. Create `SEMGREP_APP_TOKEN` by following the [Creating a `SEMGREP_APP_TOKEN`](/semgrep-ci/running-semgrep-ci-with-semgrep-app/#creating-a-semgrep_app_token) documentation.
+Copy the value of the token created in Semgrep Cloud Platform.
+1. In Bitbucket workspace, click the cogwheel icon next to your profile icon in the top right.
+1. Click **Workspace settings** > **Access tokens**.
+1. Click **Create Workspace Access Token**.
+1. Create a new workspace variable by entering **SEMGREP_APP_TOKEN** into the **Name** field, and then paste the value of the token in the **Value** field.
+1. Enable the **Secured** option, and then click **Add**.

 ###### Creating and adding a repository access token

 Create a repository access token in Bitbucket.
 Follow the instructions in [Create a repository Access Token](https://support.atlassian.com/bitbucket-cloud/docs/create-a-repository-access-token/).
-Alternatively, follow the steps below to create repository access token:
+Alternatively, follow these steps to create repository access token:

 1. In Bitbucket, select the repository where you want Semgrep to run in CI.
 1. Click **Repository settings** > **Access tokens**..